greg-schrammel/react-firebaseui-localized/README.md

 `npm i -s react-firebaseui-localized`

-I don't want to build for each language so I get it through the cdn and thats the it :)
+I don't want to build for each language so I get it through the cdn and thats it :)
 see: https://github.com/firebase/firebaseui-web

 ## usage